-If your parent has a large list of login information because they own a business, here is a free post I wrote about on Ways to Breakdown Long Log In Information Lists.
+If your parent has a large list of login information because they own a business, here is a free post I wrote about Ways to Breakdown Long Log In Information Lists.

 Create an Important Online Accounts list:

-Now that you have the general list, it’s time to work on the important online accounts list.
+To keep your parent's online accounts organized, creating a list is key.
+Now that you have the general list, it's time to work on the important online accounts list.
 Creating a separate important online account list will probably be the most valuable information you will ever need.
-This list will be the list your executor or person managing your parent’s estate will use.
+This list will be the list your executor or person managing your parent's estate will use.
 Here are the account types that should be included.

-- All bank accounts (debit cards) – this includes any account that has their regularly used money or savings.
+- All bank accounts (debit cards) - this includes any account that has regularly used money or savings.

 - Bills to Pay accounts - this would include bills that are electronically paid through the bank or that your parent would log in to schedule a payment.
 If your parents do auto-donations to their church, you would include that in this section too.